All Episodes

 I don't know if that's the case on 24.

-I I that's that's it hasn't been in the uh in the past.
+It hasn't been in the past.

-And uh and and the women commentators in the drive-by media here were scratching their heads and were confused that how did she not do better with women?
+And the women commentators in the drive-by media here were scratching their heads and were confused.

 And I've always thought that insulting to most women.

-The fact of the matter is many women like men.
+The fact of the matter is, many women like men.

 There are a lot of women who are married to men.